En español | You’ve tried everything.

 Discounts are typically based on income.
-For example, MedStar Health, a nonprofit system that operates 10 hospitals in Maryland and Washington, D.C., offers free, medically necessary care for uninsured patients with incomes up to twice the federal poverty level and discounted treatment for uninsured patients who earn two to four times the poverty level.
+For example, MedStar Health, a nonprofit system that operates 10 hospitals in Maryland and the District of Columbia offers free, medically necessary care for uninsured patients with incomes up to twice the federal poverty level and discounted treatment for uninsured patients who earn two to four times the poverty level.

 Benefit and aid programs

 Many low-income people facing medical debt may be eligible for Medicaid and not realize it, Bosco says.

 “It’s worth looking into because in some states you can apply for Medicaid and get retroactive coverage for some treatments, which may help lessen your current debt,” she says.

 You may also be able to get help from nonprofit groups that serve particular communities or people with diagnosed conditions such as cancer or diabetes.
 You can use the Patient Advocate Foundation’s National Financial Resource Directory to find organizations in your state that may help you pay bills or manage your medical finances.